uetchy/ndeps/README.md

 ## Key features

 - Show package description and its version
-- Click package name on the list to jump to their homepage (iTerm2 exclusive)
+- Click on package name to jump to their homepage (iTerm2 exclusive)

 ## Usage